Pike/pike.github.io/content/2021/03/tech-debt-decisions.rst

 You wake up one morning, and someone's taking money out of your bank account.
 You investigate, and it turns out there's a known vulnerability in one of the external parts of said service.
 Not too bad, though, there's already a new version with a fix.
 They've also dropped Python 2 support.

 We made a perfectly fine decision, we have a somewhat urgent problem and a seemingly easy fix.
-The elefant in the room is that the easy fix isn't easy for **us**.
+The elephant in the room is that the easy fix isn't easy for **us**.
 The decision to not add support for Python 3 is a bad decision **now**.
 We have technical debt.
 Now we have three possible ways forward.

 * We stick to our original decision.
 We can do that in two ways.